spsforks/QB64-Wiki/RND.md

 ## Example(s)

-*Example 1:* Generating a random integer value between 1 and 6 (inclusive) using INT.
+Generating a random integer value between 1 and 6 (inclusive) using INT.

 ```vb